MSc in African StudiesApply Now

 Launch your career

 Whether you plan to work in Africa, Europe, or beyond, the MSc in African Studies is your stepping stone to a critically engaged and research-informed career.
 Past students of the MSc in African Studies have continued on to careers in government and diplomacy, top international organisations and NGOs, policy making, academia, and the private sector.
 The programme will provide you with the analytical tools and the empirical knowledge to understand some of the fundamental forces that have shaped, and are shaping, Africa.
 It combines a strong core curriculum with the flexibility to develop individual interests towards specialist expertise.
-Take a look at the latest 60 Second interview here.
+Take a look at one of our 60 Second interviews here.

 How to Apply